 Small business training is an income generation program supported by HAC and Korea International Cooperation Agency (KOICA).
 It focuses on developing the skills of OPA members, especially those from poor households with older members.
 The development could be in marketing, business operations, other methods to increase their income and basic livelihood.

 In 2013, 126 older people from 21 villages were selected for training.
 Around 75% were women and the majority of the trainees were the head of their family households.
 The people from the poorest households are given priority to participate in the program for small business training.
 The trainee and OPA members are provided a manual on applying the Success Case Replication (SCR) approach, this is a simple method of village-based informal apprenticeships.
 It involves local small business owners sharing their business skills and knowledge to a group of trainees as well as contributing to the initial capital to start a small business.
-Small business activity gives the opportunity to the poorest families to start their own business.
+The small business activity gives the opportunity to the poorest families to start their own business.

 The small business activities in this program are: